How To Choose a Handicap Pool Lift

 Residential

-• Residential pool lifts are often less expensive and are more customizable if you don’t need the universal features like independent operation, support from headrests and footrests or if you can use a manually powered lift.
+• Residential pool lifts are often less expensive and are more customizable if you don’t need the universal features like independent operation, support from headrests and footrests, or if you can use a manually powered lift.

-Fixed vs. Portable Lift
+Fixed vs. Portable

-A fixed pool or spa lift works best for people who want water access at any time and don’t want to be bothered with moving and setting up the lift every time it’s used.
-The main advantage of a permanent pool lift is the convenience of not having to expend the effort required to remove and reinsert a lift.
+• The main advantage of a permanent pool lift is the convenience of not having to expend the effort required to remove and reinsert a lift.
 This kind of lift supports a user's maximum level of independence since assistance isn’t required to get the lift in place when it’s time to get into the water.
 These models are often less expensive than portable lifts.

-For people who either don’t need their pool lift available at a moment’s notice or don’t want their pool’s aesthetics permanently altered, a portable lift is a preferable choice.
-In addition, portable pool lifts can be stored, and better protected from the elements when not in use, then moved into position poolside on an as-needed basis.
+• For people who either don’t need their pool lift available at a moment’s notice or don’t want their pool’s aesthetic permanently altered, a portable lift is a preferable choice.
+Portable lifts are on wheels and usually weigh less than 100 pounds.

 Type of Pool